OctopusDeployLabs/SpaceCloner/docs/HowItWorks.md

 - Teams that are created have the external groups cleared.
 - For team scoping, the roles must exist on both the destination and the source.
 This script will _**NOT**_ create new roles.
 It only leverages existing roles.
 - If the destination team already has roles scoped to it, the script will skip it.

+## Certificates

+The process for cloning certificates is different than other items.
+This is due to the fact we have a reliable means of comparing certificates (thumbprint) and some certificates have passwords.

+The logic for cloning certificates is to only clone a certificate when:

+- The certificate is not present on the destination.
+- The source and destination certificate thumbprints do not match.
+- The destination certificate was archived.

+You can tell the space cloner to clone the certificate all day long, but unless one of those conditions are met, the certificate will not be cloned.

+Unlike the other parameters, the certificate parameter does not support "all" or wild-card matching.
+This is to allow you to submit a password.
+You must match the certificate name exactly.
+The format for the certificate parameter is `[CertificateName1]::[Password01],[CertificateName2]::[Password02]`, for example `MyCert::Password!`.